Amaad03/My-Shell/README.md

 Pipe Case:
 - This case called pipeCase.sh ensures that pipes are working correctly.
 - Handling pipe test with grep, word count, and multiple pipes.
 It also changes directory and reads the inputs of the file 'f1' to run tests on.
+- create the pipe_tests and make a file where each line is a different letter.